Engineering-Research-and-Development/IDS-testbed/README.md

 # TRUE CONNECTOR

-The testbed will have two built-in Connectors which are already preconfigured and ready out-of-the-box.
+The TRUEConnector-MVDS will have two built-in Connectors which are already preconfigured and ready out-of-the-box.
 To tailor the TRUE Connector setup to your needs follow the next steps.

 For a deep dive in to the TRUE Connector see [here](https://github.com/Engineering-Research-and-Development/true-connector/tree/v1.0.1)

 ## Generate DAPS certificate using Omejdn DAPS

-This step is not mandatory, since Testbed comes with some generated certificates which can be used temporarily.
+This step is not mandatory, since the TRUEConnector-MVDS comes with some generated certificates which can be used temporarily.

-If you want to create new certificate, please follow [instructions](https://github.com/Engineering-Research-and-Development/true-connector-mvds/tree/master/CertificateAuthority) provided by Testbed, on how to achieve this.
+If you want to create new certificate, please follow [instructions](https://github.com/Engineering-Research-and-Development/true-connector-mvds/tree/master/CertificateAuthority) provided by the Testbed, on how to achieve this.

 ## DAPS certificate